DevExpress-Examples/winforms-html-css-ui-dxhtmlmessenger/Docs/ApplicationPartsDesign.md

 ![contact list](./Images/dxhtmlmessenger-contactlist.png)

-The contact list is implemented by the GridControl's **TileView**.
+The contact list is implemented by the GridControl's [TileView](https://docs.devexpress.com/WindowsForms/114728/controls-and-libraries/data-grid/views/tile-view#html-and-css-based-tile-template).
 Each record (contact) in a **TileView** is a tile—a non-editable box that arranges fields based on a specific template.
 The **TileView** allows you to set the tile template in two ways:
 - In HTML format (as demonstrated in the current application).
 - Using the common Table Layout concept (see [Tile View Template](https://docs.devexpress.com/WindowsForms/114728/controls-and-libraries/data-grid/views/tile-view#create-tile-template)).